 Less common symptoms

-The individual may also experience nuchal rigidity (neck stiffness), which can lead to a misdiagnosis of meningitis.
-There may be stiffness of the limbs, slow movements, and clumsiness.
-The patient may also be drowsy and have a cough.
+An individual may experience neck stiffness.
+There may also be stiffness of the limbs, slow movements, and clumsiness.
+They may also feel drowsy and have a cough.

 More serious cases

 In more serious cases, a person may experience: